MYTH #1: “The burden of the tax will be on the poor instead of the rich.”

 MYTH #6: “Only the personal income tax needs to be fixed!
 All the other proposed tax changes should not be pushed.”

 It’s true that there is something wrong with our Personal Income Tax (PIT).
 Restructuring the PIT alone will not correct the tax system’s inequity.
-There are structural weaknesses that need to be corrected, namely:
+There are structural weaknesses that have been corrected, namely:

 Our goal is to correct our tax system’s inequity and make it progressive.